By QUT School of Nursing, 3 September, 2025

 - Letters of support from a minimum of two clinical support team members—these are senior clinicians (Nurse Practitioners and or Consultant Medical Officers) who you can work with, who will assist you in developing advanced skills, and mentor you.

-A. There’s a number of ways to think about this – check whether your specialty has advanced practice within it.
-Nurse Practitioners (NPs) are practicing in more than 30 specialties in primary health care, private practice, community health and public health in every state of Australia.
-Another approach could be to talk to someone who has experience in the area you would like to work in and ask them how they moved into it.
+Another approach could be to talk to someone who has experience in the area of practice that you would like to work in and ask them how they moved into it.
 You could also contact the Australian College of Nurse Practitioners and ask to be connected with a mentor in your area of practice.

 The important thing is to gain experience at an advanced level, so discussing with your employer about options for gaining that experience is a good first step.
-Scope out within your department, unit or practice the opportunities to promote a nurse practitioner role, because if the demand’s there then your employer is key, they can then support you gain experience.
+Scope out within your department, unit or practice the opportunities to promote a nurse practitioner role, because if the demand’s there then your employer is key, they can then support you to gain experience.

 Q. How many hours in total of advanced practice do you need for endorsement as a nurse practitioner?